praveenkumar/simple-go-server/README.md

-This application is used for demo a simple usecase using CRC with microshift preset.
+This app is used for demo a simple usecase using CRC with microshift preset.

 Run CRC with microshift preset
 -----------------